Skip to main content

 In general, we recommend using method (ii), which is the default.
 Method (i), however, does provide an exact test for the one-way case, so should be used for one-way ANOVA models.
 Otherwise, note that methods (ii) and (iii) both require estimation of parameters (means) in order to calculate residuals as deviations from fitted values.
 When sample sizes are small, these estimates are not very precise (i.e., they may not be very close to their “true” values), so the residuals being permuted, in turn, may not be good representatives of the “true” errors ( Anderson & Robinson (2001) ).
 Thus, in the case of relatively small sample sizes (say, n < 4 replicates per cell), method (i) is also recommended (provided there are no outliers in covariables, as mentioned above).
 Method (iii) is probably only advisable if you wish to use method (ii), but the time required is getting overly burdensome.

-26 An asymptotically exact test is a test for which the type I error (probability of rejecting the null hypothesis when it is true) asymptotically approaches (converges on) the a priori chosen significance level (a) with increases in the sample size (N).
+26 An asymptotically exact test is a test for which the type I error (probability of rejecting the null hypothesis when it is true) asymptotically approaches (converges on) the a priori chosen significance level ($\alpha$) with increases in the sample size (N).

 27 Note that “less powerful” does not necessarily mean that using (i) will give you a smaller P-value than (ii) or (iii) for any particular data set.
 It means that, in repeated simulations, the empirical power (estimated probability of rejecting the null hypothesis when it is false) was, on average, smaller for method (i) than for either of the other two methods in most situations.